Understanding Non-Conformance: Definition and Impact

 Defining Non-Conformance

-Non-conformance can be broadly defined as any deviation, departure, or failure to meet established standards, specifications, regulations, or procedures within an organization.
+Non-Conformance can be broadly defined as any deviation, departure, or failure to meet established standards, specifications, regulations, or procedures within an organization.
 It can manifest in various forms, such as product defects, process inefficiencies, documentation errors, or even violations of regulatory requirements.
 Non-conformance essentially indicates that something within the organization is not working as intended or expected.

-Types of Non-Conformance
+Types Of Non-Conformance

 - Product Non-Conformance: This type of non-conformance occurs when a product, whether it's a physical item or a service, does not meet the quality standards, specifications, or requirements set by the organization.
 This can result in defects, malfunctions, or customer dissatisfaction.